Skip to content

 Junglekeepers Las Piedras Corridor

-Junglekeepers and Age of Union have joined forces to protect and expand the 50,000 acre Las Piedras Amazon Corridor.
+Junglekeepers and Age of Union have joined forces to protect and expand the Las Piedras Amazon Corridor.
 The rangers safeguard this incredible forest while working to establish an uninterrupted conservation corridor between surrounding national parks and Indigenous reserves.
-The organization collaborates with Indigenous communities, scientists, activists, and other conservation programs to protect and reforest the area.
-The mission's core is to create a sustainable, protected corridor along the river where nature and communities can thrive.
+The organization collaborates with Indigenous communities, scientists, activists, and other conservation programs.
+The project's core mission is to create a sustainable, protected corridor along the river where nature and communities can thrive.

 The Heart of a Mission